US travel industry to Chinese tourists: What trade war?

 San Francisco’s social media expansion to three new Chinese apps marks its latest effort to draw more Chinese tourists.
 Ads the city created and hosted on two popular Chinese apps, WeChat and Weibo, drove 12 million people to a contest promoting the city’s landmarks, according to the San Francisco Travel Association.

-Arizona leveraged social media and Ctrip, a Chinese travel website, to urge visitors to check out the state’s outdoor and wellness activities during the Golden Week holiday period this month.
+Meanwhile, Arizona leveraged social media and Ctrip, a Chinese travel website, to urge visitors to check out the state’s outdoor and wellness activities during the popular Golden Week holiday period this month.

+But the number of Chinese who traveled abroad fell 15% during the week-long holiday compared with a year ago, according to the Chinese government.
+Many would-be tourists opted to stay home and experience the celebrations planned for the 70th anniversary of Communist Party rule.

 At a gathering of industry CEOs in September, leading travel brands urged the government to stem the eroding U.S. share of the global market by guaranteeing future funding for Brand USA, a tourism marketing agency.
 Entry fees paid by international travelers entering the United States fund that agency.
 But its dedicated funding expires next year.
 If it does, tourism from China and other countries could drop, travel industry officials warn, and American jobs might be put at risk.